YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 Using pre-trained models:

-- It reduces computation costs
+- It reduces computation costs and time
+- It uses less data set
 - It reduces carbon footprint
 - It allows to use of state-of-the-art models without having to train one from scratch